agiresearch/WarAgent/README.md

 ## WarAgent Architecture
 ![architecture](fig/board_and_stick.jpeg)
 - Country Agent & Country Agent Interction: Each country agent is defined by its corresponding country profile.
-In each round, the agent reacts to the current situation by generating actions available from the action space
+In each round, the agent reacts to the current situation by generating actions available from the action space.
 - Country Agent & Secretary Agent Interaction: Each country agent employs a designated “secretary agent” to verify the appropriateness and basic logical consistency of their actions.
-- Board and Stick: The Board is designed to manage international relationships and the Stick functions as an internal record-keeping system for each country that represents the domestic statutes
+- Board and Stick: The Board is designed to manage international relationships and the Stick functions as an internal record-keeping system for each country that represents the domestic statutes.

 ## QuickStart